mucherino/teaching/HPC/game/README.md

 actually has two indices, which correspond in our case to the indices of the cells in our torus.

-In order to start working on this CUDA implementation, please answer to the following questions:

-- Which C functions in the [sequential version](./gamelife.c) can directly be (meaning: without any change) reused on the GPU?
-If you find any of such functions, don't forget to mark it with the proper label (e.g. ```___device___```).

-In order to make our "life" easier, we will not try to transfer the data type ```torus_t``` to the GPU global memory, but rather its array of Boolean's, where the torus is actually stored.
-Suppose that the prototype for our kernel is:
+In order to make our "life" easier, we will not try to transfer the data type ```torus_t``` to the GPU global memory, but rather its array of booleans, where the torus cells are actually stored.
+Suppose therefore that the prototype of our kernel is:

         __global__ void torus_on_gpu(bool *torus1,bool *torus2);

+The following questions are meant to guide you through the development of your CUDA version of the game of life.

-- How to find out in the kernel how many rows and columns our torus has?
+- The given prototype for the kernel does not have arguments indicating the torus topology: how to find out then how many rows and columns our torus has?

+- Is there any C function in the [sequential version](./gamelife.c) that we can reuse on the GPU?
+If you find some, don't forget to mark these functions with the label ```___device___```.

-We can remark that some operations performed by the C functions in the sequential version will have to be rewritten in the kernel.
+We can remark, however, that some operations performed by the C functions in the sequential version will have to be rewritten in our new kernel.

 - Should we pay a particular attention on how these operations are re-implemented?
   Would it be important to avoid code divergence as much as possible?